andresgottlieb/soundcast/README.md

 To remove Soundcast from your system

-- if you installed using `cask`, you can do `brew cask uninstall soundcast`.
+- if you installed using `cask`, you can do `brew cask uninstall soundcast` and `brew cask uninstall soundflower`.